quickapps/docs/eng/developers/field-api.md

 ***

-Field are supposed to store information. **Field info** is usually stored in DB tables, QuickApps CMS provides a basic storage table named
+Field are supposed to store information. **Field data** is usually stored in DB tables, QuickApps CMS provides a basic storage table named
 `field_data`, though, each field is able to define its own storing system (commonly extra tables in DB).
 Also, each field's info-element (record in the storage system) must have an unique ID in that storage system, and such data is associated to an unique Model record.